ritik-malik/routeviews_BGP_V3.0/README.md

 * Script to download data for a month from routeviews

 # Inferences
-* Each of the script can be run separately for each step & has comments for refrence to CLI args to be given<br>
+* Each of the script can be run separately for each step & has comments for refrence to CLI args to be given.<br>
   The average overall runtime for the pipeline for 1 iteration is about 1 day & 6 hours (to be improved)
 * The results folder contains graphs for various timestamps used
-*
+* `EXTRA` folder contains the graphs of the prefixes that have been stopped/started their advertisement